tc39/proposal-decorators/README.md

 This decorators proposal uses the syntax of the previous Stage 2 decorators proposal.
 This means that:
 - Decorator expressions are restricted to a chain of variables, property access with `.` but not `[]`, and calls `()`.
 To use an arbitrary expression as a decorator, `@(expression)` is an escape hatch.
-- Class expressions may be decorated, not just class declarations`.
+- Class expressions may be decorated, not just class declarations.
 - Class decorators come after `export` and `default`.

 There is no special syntax for defining decorators; any function can be applied as a decorator.